-F. ACCEPTANCE INTO A GRADUATE PROGRAM AND DEGREE CANDIDACY; Form A-99

-Students seeking degrees must file form A-99, containing various sections described below, with the Office of Graduate Studies.
-A maximum of 12 graduate credits, earned at the University of Guam prior to the student's admittance into a graduate program, may be applied toward fulfilling the master's degree requirements.
+F. ACCEPTANCE INTO A GRADUATE PROGRAM AND DEGREE CANDIDACY; Form A-99 admittance into a graduate program, may be applied toward fulfilling the master's degree requirements.
 The 12 credits shall not include any prerequisites for a student's admittance into a graduate program.
 Credits in excess of this may not subsequently be applied to a degree program.
 The revised Form A-99 replaces the previously used Forms A-96, A-83, A, C, and D described in earlier editions of this Graduate Bulletin.